goruck/smart-zoneminder/README.md

 | Server (Local Detection) | 48 | 1.5 | 0 | 88 | 138 | 20 |
 | Coral (Local Detection) | 48 | 1.5 | 0 | 8.7 | 58 | 8.3 |

 On a per camera basis only the local Coral option meets $10/year operating cost goal.
 More work needs to be done to lower the operating costs, in particular the flexibility affording by the Step Functions may not be worth the costs at least with the granularity of the current Lambda functions.
-From this data, one thing is clear using Rekognition as the primary detector at scale is very expensive and most deployments need to consider edge-based detection at least partially.
+From this data, one thing is clear using Rekognition as the primary detector at scale is very expensive and most deployments need to consider edge-based detection, at least partially.

 ## Be competitive with smart camera systems out in the market from Nest, Amazon, and others that use image recognition and Alexa